 To add a channel to the Scan List, press the "PROG" softkey from the default screen/display.
-(See Figure 4) • Press the "SCAN" softkey to enter into the scan list.
-(See Figure 5)
+(See Figure 4)

-- Select the desired channel to scan using the top 16 Channel Select Knob. - Press the "SEL" softkey once to enter that selected channel in the scan list.
+- Press the "SCAN" softkey to enter into the scan list.
+(See Figure 5) - Select the desired channel to scan using the top 16 Channel Select Knob.
+Press the "SEL" softway once to enter that selected channel in the scan list.
+(See Second Se - Press the "SEL" softkey once to enter that selected channel in the scan list.
 (See Figure 6) Note: LCD will indicate the channel is in the scan list, by displaying an (∠) icon on the upper part of the LCD. - Press the "SEL" softkey once more to enter that selected channel as the scan priority 1 channel.
-Note: LCD will indicate the radio is PRI 1 by displaying an (∠, .) icon on the upper part of the LCD. - Press the "SEL" softkey once more to enter that selected channel as the scan priority 2 channel.
+Note: LCD will indicate the radio is PRI 1 by displaying an (∠ .) icon on the upper part of the LCD. - Press the "SEL" softkey once more to enter that selected channel as the scan priority 2 channel.
 Note: LCD will indicate the radio is PRI 2 by displaying an (云 .) icon on the upper part of the LCD.
 Note the flashing DOT on the end. - Press the "SEL" softkey once more to remove the channel from the scan list completely Or press the "DEL" softkey to remove the channel from the scan list. - Press the "HOME" button to return to the main screen.